tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Oct 24 2007

-Garfield Stokes (a 19-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Garfield Stokes (a 19-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Garfield Stokes had extensive experience in preaching his views to theists.
 He was not afraid.
 As Garfield Stokes entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Garfield Stokes used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Garfield Stokes argued that Alice was a personal, physical being that humans can relate to and communicate with.